Valuable Goods by Air Freight to Canada

 - Detailed value declaration with serial numbers, AWB with value declaration, proof of insurance

-- GIA/IGI certificates for precious stones
+- GIA/IGI certificates for gemstones

 - CITES for ivory/coral if applicable

-- jewelers and diamond traders
+- jewelers and diamond dealers

 - banks and financial institutions